Job Submission

 Partitions

 A partition is a group of compute nodes that share certain specifications and policies.
 Each partition is best suited to different types of tasks.
+The Mantis and Xanadu cluster have slightly different partitions summarized below.

 general

 This partition contains nodes suitable for most tasks.
 These nodes have 64-128 AMD or Intel Xeon CPUs and 192 GB - 512 GB of ram.
 Most nodes in this partition have either one NVIDIA A100 or three NVIDIA L40S GPUs.
 Users can utilize up to 400 CPUs concurrently or with a limit of 400 concurrent jobs in this partition.
+Slurm defaults to this partition if no partition is specified.

 himem